OpenStack command line tool installation using package manager tools

 To prepare for the installation of the actual command line tools, we will install the pip and Python development packages.

 We assume here that you already have Python installed.
 This is most likely the case if you are running any of the operating systems for which we have instructions here.

 You will need Python 2.7 or newer in order to install the command line client tools.
 If you are running even a relatively recent version of your operating system, this should not be an issue.
-However, if you have a Red Hat based system that is older than version 7, you won't be able to install Python 2.7 the normal way.
+However, if you have a Red Hat based system that is older than version 7, you will not be able to install Python 2.7 the normal way.
 See the note for RHEL/CentOS 6 users under the corresponding subheading below.

-Preparation: Ubuntu based systems
+Preparation: Ubuntu-based systems

 If running Ubuntu 16.04 or newer:

 For versions older than 16.04:

 If you are running RHEL/CentOS 6, the latest version of Python available by default is 2.6.
 This is too old to run recent versions of the OpenStack client tools.
 It is possible to install Python 2.7 for these operating systems as well, but that is out of the scope of this guide.
 You can find information on how to install Python 2.7 at SoftwareCollections.org.
 Once you have done that, you should be able to follow the instructions for newer Red Hat based systems above.